WebOfTrustInfo/btcr-hackathon-2017/workflow.md

 ## About this doc

-This is my understanding of how BTCR works (with the P2PKH) based on brief discussions, and I am not sure this understanding is correct.
-My questions/issues are listed at the end.
+This is my understanding of how BTCR works (with P2PKH) based on brief discussions, but I am not sure this is correct.

+I've not yet looked into the impact of bech32.
+Would this impact the hackathon?

+Questions/issues are listed at the end.

 ## Creating a BTCR DID (P2PKH)